edaniels/mongo-perl-performance/README.md

 * Optionally you can view the data in a call graph viewer like qcachegrind by running:

 		nytprofcg --file mongo-perl-prof.out --out mongo-perl-prof.callgrind

+# Working with the Repository

+	perl Makefile.PL
+	make
+	make test